 Anything that falls under the umbrella of ribbon-like objects, such as string, yarn, twine, tinsel, shoelaces, and even rubber bands have caught many a curious cat’s eye during playtime.

 But should you let your cat play with ribbon?
 Is it even safe?
 Here’s what you need to know about cats and ribbon or stringy items.

 Is Ribbon Safe For My Cat To Play With?

-Playing with ribbon in a supervised scenario is considered safe.
-For example, if you are playing with your cat by teasing her with a ribbon at which she can playfully bat, that is a safe and fun way to play with ribbon.
-Chasing ribbon can also provide a healthy dose of exercise and mental stimulation for your kitty.
+Playing with ribbon in a supervised scenario should be fairly safe.
+For example, if you are playing with your cat by teasing them with a ribbon that they can playfully bat, then that is a safe and fun way to play.
+Chasing stringy items can also provide a healthy dose of exercise and mental stimulation for your kitty.

 Why Is Ribbon Dangerous For Cats?

-Should I Take My Cat To The Veterinarian If He Ate Ribbon?
+Should You Take Your Cat To The Veterinarian If They Ate Ribbon?

 Do you play with ribbon with your cat?
-Have you ever had to deal with a foreign linear body with your cat?
-Let us know in the comments.
+Have you ever had to go to the vet because your cat swallowed a stringy item?
+Let us know in the comments below!